swatchtime/.github/profile/README.md

 Beats are written with an @ sign in front of them.
 So, @567 is "567 beats".
 Beats can also be subdivided into a 100 centibeats and the time can be displayed as @567.78 for greater precision.
 After @567.99, the time changes to @568.00.

-We think that Swatch Internet Time was a good idea that was ahead of it's time.
+We think Swatch Internet Time was a good idea that was ahead of it's time.
 Back in 1998, people were still using slow dial-up modems and web and mobile applications didn't exist.
 Smartphones didn't come along for another 9 years.
 There were no smart watches or tablets.
 Back then, people went home and connected to the Internet on their desktop computer.
+The Internet wasn't ready for Swatch Internet Time in 1998.

 Now, people live on the Internet 24/7/365.
 The Internet is always on and you have access to it wherever you go on a variety of devices.
 Having a global time-keeping standard that doesn't change based on time zones or daylight savings time (and is the same in all locations) is still a great idea!
 We are creating a collection of apps and tools which display Swatch Internet Time on a variety of devices and platforms including: web sites, desktops, mobile devices, smart watches, smart TVs, and much more!